django-hurricane/django-hurricane/docs/usage.rst

 1. For the Debug Adapter Protocol (Visual Studio Code, Eclipse, ...)

-   * a.
+   1.1.
 Install Django-hurricane with the "debug" option: :code:`pip install django-hurricane[debug]`.

-   * b.
+   1.2.
 Run it with the "--debugger" flag, e.g.: :code:`python manage.py serve --debugger`.

-   * c.
+   1.3.
 Optionally, provide a port (default: 5678), e.g.: :code:`python manage.py serve --debugger --debugger-port 1234`.
 Now you can connect your IDE's remote debug client (configure the appropriate host and port).

 2. For working with the Pycharm debugger:

-   * a.
+   2.1.
 Install Django-hurricane with the "pycharm" option: :code:`pip install django-hurricane[pycharm]`.

-   * b.
+   2.2.
 Configure the remote debug server in Pycharm and start it.

-   * c.
+   2.3.
 Run your app with the "--pycharm-host" and "--pycharm-port" flags, e.g.: :code:`python manage.py serve --pycharm-host 127.0.0.1 --pycharm-port 1234`.

 Now the app should connect to the debug server.
 Upon connection, the execution will halt.
 You must resume it from Pycharm's debugger UI.